About the Program

 The Clinical Mental Health counseling track is designed for individuals who want to work in community agencies, treatment programs, community colleges, and other counseling centers.
 During practicum, graduate students in the clinical mental health counseling program work in the OSU-Cascades Counseling Clinic which offers free mental health services to the Central Oregon community.

-School Counseling Program (90 credits for students entering 2023)
+School Counseling Program (90 credits for students entering 2023 and later)

 The counseling program is accredited by the Council for Accrediting Counseling and Related Educational Programs, (CACREP), the gold standard in graduate counseling programs.
 This accreditation emphasizes the importance of a strong professional counselor identity; verifies that the program’s quality has been evaluated; assures prospective students that appropriate content, knowledge, and skill areas are addressed; and prepares students to take exams needed to meet initial eligibility requirements for licensure as an Oregon Licensed Professional Counselor.
 The program is recognized by the Oregon Board of Licensed Professional Counselors and the National Board of Certified Counselors as meeting the coursework requirements for state licensing and national certification.